shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “And then I won’t be able to turn into a cat here anymore.”

 “That’s true.
 There’ll be guards here.”
 Muddy sniffled.
 “And then you won’t ever be a cat again!”
+Muddy opened her arms wide, but then immediately dropped them.

 “Yeah…” Ersatzica looked down.
 She turned to Muddy.
 “Want me to get my wolfskin?”